AmenZhou/langchain_mysql/README.md

 - **Dockerized React Frontend**: Provides a user interface built with React, running in a Docker container.
 - **LangChain Integration**: Connects to a MySQL database and interacts with it using LangChain's SQL capabilities.
 - **API Endpoint**: The FastAPI backend exposes an API endpoint for the frontend to send natural language queries.
+- **Schema Vectorization**: Preloads database schema into a vector database for improved query accuracy.

 ## Prerequisites